Repinotan: Respiratory depression

 Repinotan has presently been found to be effective at stopping respiratory depression caused by morphine.
 In addition, it represses nociception at high doses, but enhances nociception at small doses (0.2 micrograms/kg).
-Repinotan may be applicable to Parkinson's, as it is able to reduce glutamate-induced excitotoxicity and thereby some cell death.
+Repinotan may be applicable to Parkinson's disease, as it is able to reduce glutamate-induced excitotoxicity and thereby partially cell death.

 Additional uses

-Another stroke medication trialed at the same time, picozotan, is similar to repinotan in that it is also a serotonin agonist.
-Other drugs included zonampanel, which acts as an AMPA receptor antagonist instead of a 5-HT1A receptor agonist and DP-b99.
+Another stroke medication trialed at the same time, piclozotan, is similar to repinotan in that it is also a serotonin receptor agonist.
+Other drugs included zonampanel, which acts as an AMPA receptor antagonist instead of a 5-HT_{1A} receptor agonist and DP-b99.
 DP-b99 is a metal iron chelator.

 Side effects

 Repinotan's side effects during trials as a treatment for ischemic stroke consisted mainly of serotonergic side effects including nausea and vomiting.
 The most common side effect was headache.
 Neurological worsening, cerebral hemorrhage, and brain edema were the most common severe effects.
 However, repinotan was generally shown to be safe.

 Its current investigation as an antagonist for respiratory depression caused by morphine has shown there to be no serious cardiovascular side effects.
 However, a slight decrease in blood pressure was a more minor effect.
-Repinotan has been linked with pupil diameter reduction.
+Repinotan has been shown to induce miosis.

 Pharmacology

-Mechanism of action

-Repinotan HCI (BAYx3702) acts as a highly selective 5-HT1A receptor full agonist.
-It is blocked by the specific 5-HT1A receptor antagonist, WAY 100135 and its primary metabolizer is CYP2D6.
-Ethnic differences are known to have an effect on CYP2D6.
-Repinotan is believed to operate through neuronal hyperpolarization.

-When repinotan first binds to both pre- and post-synaptic 5-HT1A receptors, G protein-coupled inwardly rectifying K+ channels are activated.
-This causes hyperpolarization.
-Because hyperpolarization causes inhibition of neuron firing and less glutamate release, neurons are protected against overexcitation.
-This could explain repinotan's neuroprotective properties.

-In addition, the protein Bcl-2, the serotonergic glial growth factor S-100beta, and Nerve Growth Factor are affected by repinotan.
-Repinotan is able to suppress caspase-3 through MAPK and PKCalpha.
-Apoptosis as a result of anoxia/reoxygenation and H(2)O(2) treatment may also be inhibited.

-Repinotan has been found to bind with high to moderate affinity to the receptors alpha-1 and alpha-2 adrenergic, 5-HT7- and 5-HT1D, dopamine D2 and D4, sigma sites, and 5-HT2C.
-It is able to increase activity of VTA dopaminergic neurons and medial prefrontal cortex dopamine release.